protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 * Every function (while executing) has a reference to its current execution context, called `this`
 * The JS's version of **dynamic scope** is `this`
+* The arrow function with a this keyword behaves according to lexical rules
+	* It treats it as a normal variable and looks up the scope chain to find the variable this

 <img src="/images/js/this-scope.png" alt="this keyword scope">